Shore, Surf, & Open Water

 By Taylor Smith

 Surf fishing at the Jersey Shore is the sport of catching fish while standing on the shoreline or wading into the surf.
 Surfcasting or beachcasting is done in saltwater and involves casting bait or a lure as far out as possible.
 The more general shore fishing can include casting from rock jetties, fishing piers, and sandy or rocky beaches.
-Many surfcasters time their activity to coincide with the nocturnal feeding habits of certain saltwater species, such as sharks.
+Usually, surfcasters time their activity by checking out the fishing calendar (at Catchingtimes.com) to coincide with the nocturnal feeding habits of certain saltwater species, such as sharks.

 Sharks of several species can be found off the Southern New Jersey coastline, particularly in Ocean and Cape May counties.
 According to the New Jersey Department of Environmental Protection (DEP) Division of Fish and Wildlife’s Guide to New Jersey’s Salt Water Fishing, “Sandbar and occasionally sand tiger sharks can be caught in the bays and inlets as well as in the ocean.”
 In the deeper waters, “tiger, hammerhead, mako, and blue sharks can be found.
 They are generally taken on large chunks of bait.
 Chumming with ground-up fish increases the chances of success.”